Skip to content

 Suppressions

-Deliberately exclude individual findings via code comments or an ignore file.
+Deliberately exclude individual findings with code comments, or whole rules and paths in the configuration file.

 1. Inline Suppression on the Next Line